-- the corporation could financially undertake the opportunity; - the opportunity is within the corporation's line of business; and - it would not be fair to the corporation and its stockholders for the opportunity not to be brought to the attention of the corporation.
+- the corporation could financially undertake the opportunity; - the opportunity is within the corporation's line of business; and

+• it would not be fair to the corporation and its stockholders for the opportunity not to be brought to the attention of the corporation.

 As a result of multiple business affiliations, our officers or directors may have similar legal obligations relating to presenting business opportunities meeting the above-listed criteria to multiple entities.
 In addition, conflicts of interest may arise when our board evaluates a particular business opportunity with respect to the above-listed criteria.
 We cannot assure you that any of the above mentioned conflicts will be resolved in our favor.
+Furthermore, our amended and restated certificate of incorporation provides that the corporate opportunity doctrine will not apply to any of our officers or directors in respect of existing and future fiduciary duties or contractual obligations that they may owe to third parties due to relationships and agreements with such third parties that exist on the date on which the amended and restated certificate of incorporation is filed with the Secretary of State of the State of Delaware, other than such duties or obligations our officers or directors may have to Plastron Acquisition Corp.
+III and Plastron Acquisition Corp.
+IV.